kekcleader/FreeOberon/README.md

 Oberon is a general-purpose programming language–the direct descendant of Pascal and Modula-2.
 It is both simpler and much more powerful than Pascal and Modula.

 Free Oberon is a cross-platform integrated development environment for the Oberon programming language, designed in the classic pseudo-graphic style–the famous blue screen of Pascal.
+Available for Windows, macOS and Linux.

 Fob is a convenient console-based Oberon compiler.